muety/wakapi/README.md

 If you like this project, please consider supporting it 🙂.
 You can donate either through [buying me a coffee](https://buymeacoff.ee/n1try) or becoming a GitHub sponsor.
 Every little donation is highly appreciated and boosts the developers' motivation to keep improving Wakapi!

-## 👀 Demo
+## 👀 Hosted Service
-🔥 **New:** There is a hosted [demo version](https://apps.muetsch.io/wakapi) available now.
-Go check it out!
+🔥 **New:** Wakapi is available as a hosted service now.
+Check out **[wakapi.dev](https://wakapi.dev)**.
 Please use responsibly.

-To use the demo version set `api_url = https://apps.muetsch.io/wakapi/api/heartbeat`.
-However, this hosted instance might be taken down again in the future, so you might potentially lose your data ❕
+To use the hosted version set `api_url = https://wakapi.dev/api/heartbeat`.
+However, we do not guarantee data persistence, so you might potentially lose your data if the service is taken down some day ❕

 ## ⚙️ Prerequisites
 **On the server side:**